-Make regular searches for your hashtag to find user-generated content that mentions your brand, learn more about your audience and your business niche, and grow your network.
-Hashtags are also essential for letting users know your geographic location, participating in trending themes, and giving personality to your brand.
-Feel free to be liberal with the use of hashtags in Instagram; we recommend 5-10 per post.
+Make regular searches for your hashtag to find user-created content that mentions your brand, learn about your audience and your business niche, and grow your network.
+Learn more about who uses Instagram to drive more meaningful engagement with your brand.

 Because of an algorithm that exposes rotating images in multi-image posts, carousel posts can be especially effective at driving engagement.
 If a user doesn’t engage with a carousel post the first time they see it, Instagram shows them a different image from that post the next time.

 Instagram stories are a great way to share a lot of content at once, or alert users to new posts on your newsfeed, without flooding users’ feeds.
 And if you’re verified on Instagram or your account has more than 10,000 followers, Instagram allows you to include links within stories, so you can drive more traffic to your website or other content pages.

 Twitter’s audience is accustomed to short, sharp, informative messaging, with relatively equal focus on news and social content.
 Twitter posts are limited to 280 characters, ensuring that your content is appropriately concise.
 However, you’ll also want to ensure that your message is clear, and that you balance clarity with a tone that represents your brand’s personality.